ephbaum/ephbaumdotdev/src/content/blog/2023/12/2023-12-26-50-stars-puzzle-solver-of-little-renown.md

 I even found some time to work on different solutions in different languages on some of the “easier” days.

 I even found some time to work on different solutions in different languages on some of the “easier” days.
 Early on, I did most of my solutions in JavaScript but eventually switched to focusing on getting more comfortable with Python, as it's just a much easier language to work with for these sorts of puzzles.
 I also found myself spending a bit more time with Rust and even managed to convert a couple of solutions to Elixir.
-I did none of them in PHP, despite it being (or perhps beccause it is) the language of my day job.
+I did none of them in PHP, despite it being (or perhaps _because_ it is) the language of my day job.

 I feel good about getting all 50 stars this season, even if I didn't solve every puzzle “on my own,” as it were.
 I'm sure some purists might look down on my methods, solutions, or whatever - but I still did it, and I feel accomplished.